 - "How does the company make money?"
 (You should thoroughly research the company before your interview and be prepared to speak about it.)

 - "What's included in the benefits package?"
 (Wait for a job offer before discussing benefits.)

 - "Interviews make me really nervous."
 (The interviewer wants to hire someone confident in his or her abilities, and will probably notice it for themselves if you're nervous.
 They'll also appreciate if you work through it courageously, rather than wasting time calling attention to your own anxiety.)

 - "Can I work from home?"
 (Don’t bring up alternative working situations until you have a job offer.)

 Another thing you shouldn't do at a job interview is ask the hiring manager directly if you have the job.
 Instead, ask for the job in a more subtle way that will ensure that the interviewer knows you'd love to be hired.

-There are things that you can say that will help you make a good impression on the interviewer.
-Knowing what to say in an interview, as well as what not to say will help you get hired.
+There are things you can say that will help you make a good impression on the interviewer.
+Knowing what to say in an interview, as well as what not to say, will help you get hired.